All posts

 Documentation Checklist for Indian Nationals

-The specific documents required vary by platform, but the common set across Mercury, Wise, and Relay for an Indian national opening a US LLC bank account includes:
+Specifics vary by platform, but this is the common set across Mercury, Wise, and Relay for an Indian national opening a US LLC bank account:

 DocumentPurposeNotes